Qiskit/rustworkx/docs/source/api.rst

         :returns: A list of all the edge data objects in the DAG
         :rtype: list

+    .. py:method:: has_edge(self, node_a, node_b):
+        Return True if there is an edge from node_a to node_b.

+        :param int node_a: The source node index to check for an edge
+        :param int node_b: The destination node index to check for an edge

+        :returns: True if there is an edge false if there is no edge
+        :rtype: bool

     .. py:method:: nodes(self):
         Return a list of all node data.